-The number of hospitalised influenza cases in the past week decreased in adults and children (Figure 7).
+The number of influenza cases reported as hospitalised in the past week remained stable among adults and increased slightly among children (Figure 7).

 Figure 7.
 Number of notified influenza cases hospitalised in WA by week, 2017 to 2022 YTD

 Note: This graph shows the number of all notified influenza cases that have been hospitalised, by week of onset, received by the DoH, WA (through WANIDD) to the end of the current reporting week.
 Child notifications were defined as individuals less than 18 years of age.